ravi-vishnubhotla/selfdrivingcar/README.md

 ![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+1. This code is good for straight lanes.
+But as soon as the lane curves, we need better algorithms to deal with this
+2. Also we are dealing in gray scale.
+So, code will not know if there are yellow lines
+3. Hardcoding cordinate values

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+1. Fit to polynomial curves instead of straight lines
+2. Use HSL to deal with yellow lines
+3. Ability to customize canny function to get better gradients in different driving conditions